hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/108__shrImallalitAlAlitaH.md

 > The best answer is, it can't be expressed.
 > But, if you need to understand anyhow then consider it as GYAna of ghaTa
 > without mentioning ghaTatvam as it's dharma.
-> ​
+>
 >
 >
 > Will it be the same knowledge, or different?
 >
 >
-> ​akhaNDAkAravRtti or niShprakAraka-vRtti is different from saprakAraka or
+> akhaNDAkAravRtti or niShprakAraka-vRtti is different from saprakAraka or
 > sakhaNDa one, otherwise why should we use different words for them.
-> ​
+>
 >
 >
 > I guess that it will be different because of the fact that the